AMERICAN RHODODENDRON SOCIETY

 1.3 PROCEDURE FOR UPDATE OF POLICIES; DISTRIBUTION, INCLUDING BYLAW DISTRIBUTION

-1.3.1 By the spring board meeting, the Executive Director, with the guidance of the Chairman of the Bylaws and Policies Committee, shall arrange to up-date the Policies of the Board to include all changes or additions approved by the Board during the previous year.
-All approved motions of the Board that affect the Policies of the Board shall be effective at the time of approval or as specified in the motion.
+1.3.1 All approved motions of the Board that affect the Policies of the Board shall be effective at the time of approval or as specified in the motion.
 All Policies of the Board shall be in conformance to, and not in contravention of, the Statutes of the State of Oregon governing the conduct of not-for-profit corporations chartered by said State, the articles of incorporation of such corporations, or the constitution or bylaws of said corporations, and in specific conformance with exempt organizations described in Section 501 (c) (3) of the Internal Revenue Code of 1954.

-1.3.2 Up-to-date copies of the Bylaws and Policies of the Board shall be maintained in the respective files of the Treasurer and the Executive Director of the Society, and copies of said Bylaws and Policies (or list of its revisions) shall be sent to each chapter secretary or chapter president each year.
+1.3.2 Up-to-date copies of the Bylaws and Policies of the Board shall be maintained in the respective files of the Treasurer and the Office Administrator of the Society.
+A list of revisions shall be sent by the Office Administrator to each chapter President, District Director and alternate each year following the Society’s Spring meeting.

 2.0 FISCAL & MEMBERSHIP YEARS & DUES